Flood Reduction

 How the Muskingum River Basin Reservoir System Works:

-The reservoir system consists of 14 original dams.
-These dams, which consist of earthen dams and one concrete dam, were completed in 1938.
+The reservoir system consists of 14 original dams, completed in 1938.
 Two other dams were added to the system decades later.
-The creation of the coordinated system conserves water and reduces flooding problems downstream and throughout the region.
+This system conserves water and reduces flooding problems downstream and throughout the region.

 Operation of the dam system involves a strong partnership between the MWCD and USACE.
 The system requires constant monitoring to efficiently regulate the water levels at each reservoir and release appropriate flow downstream.